sheehui/tp/docs/DeveloperGuide.md

 **MSS**

-1. User types command to add contact along with the relevant details
+1. User chooses to add contact along with the relevant details
-2. DonnaFin announces that the contact has been successfully added.
+2. DonnaFin announces that the contact has been successfully added.\
     Use Case ends.

 **Extensions**
 * 1a.
-The user types the command using the wrong format.
+The user types the command using the wrong syntax.
   * 1a1.
 DonnaFin shows an error message.\
-         Use Case resumes at step 1.
+         Use Case resumes from step 1.

 **UC02: Deleting a contact from DonnaFin**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to delete a contact from DonnaFin using the right syntax.
-4. AddressBook deletes the person
+2. DonnaFin announces that the contact has been successfully deleted.\
 Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
+* 1a.
 The given index is invalid.

-    * 3a1.
+    * 1a1.
 DonnaFin shows an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 1.

-**UC03: Locating a contact by name**
+**UC03: Finding a contact by name**

 **MSS**
-1. User types the command to find the person in the appropriate format.
+1. User chooses to find a contact within DonnaFin using the right syntax.
 2. DonnaFin displays the contacts that match the keyword inputted.

 **Extensions**
 * 1a.
-The user types the command using the wrong format.
+The user types the command using the wrong syntax.
   * 1a1.
 DonnaFin shows an error message.\
          Use Case resumes at step 1.
 * 1b.
 The keyword does not match any contacts.